RidgeRun/coral-gst-inference-demos/intelligent-video-recording/README.md

 * CLASSES_ID = List of classes IDs to trigger recording.
 (Example: [762,468])
 * CLASSES_MIN_PROBABILITY = List of min probability to trigger recording for each ID (Example: [0.75,0.80])
 * MIN_RECORDING_TIME_IN_SECONDS = Min recording seconds to wait for ID to be detected before saving video.
+* VIDEOSINK = GStreamer videosink element to use

 ### Classes ID
 The CLASSES_ID list is composed by the class id from the labels file being used by the demo.
 To search for a specific label look for the tag name on the labels files, such as Person, Airplane, Remote, etc and replace it as needed.
 Some common labels are seen on the next tables: